Science

 Toneatto, T., & Nguyen, L. (2007).
 Does mindfulness meditation improve anxiety and mood symptoms?
 A review of the controlled research.
 The Canadian Journal of Psychiatry, 52, 260–266.

-Embodiment - the body as a medium for psychological patterns and external influences (holistic and psychosomatic effect)
+Embodiment - the body as a transmitter of psychological patterns to the outside (as behavior) and external influences on the behavioral patterns from body movements.

 This mechanism is particularly helpful in executive or business coaching.